4 Best Tennis Racquets for Control (2022)

 Groundstrokes

-This pure strike 98 feels like one of the finest racquets from the baseline, but at the same time, it’s heavier to swing than the other pure strike racquets.
+This Babolat Pure Strike 98 feels like one of the finest racquets from the baseline, but at the same time, it’s heavier to swing than the other pure strike racquets.

-On groundstrokes, the Pure Strike 98 18×20 is the most control-oriented racquet among the Pure Strike racquets, so you don’t have to hesitate about taking the full or heavier swing with this racquet.
+On groundstrokes, the Babolat Pure Strike 98 18×20 is the most control-oriented racquet among the other pure strike racquets, so you don’t have to hesitate about taking the full or heavier swing with this racquet.

 This is a really good racquet for players who have a flat backhand and like to hit flat winners from the baseline.